Ida B. Wells: Legacy and honors

 On July 13, 2019, a marker for her was unveiled in Mississippi, on the northeast corner of Holly Springs' Courthouse Square.
-The marker was dedicated by the Wells-Barnett Museum and the Jewish American Society for Historic Preservation.
+The marker was dedicated by the Wells–Barnett Museum and the Jewish American Society for Historic Preservation.

 In 2019, a new middle school in Washington, D.C., was named in her honor.
 On November 7, 2019, a Mississippi Writers Trail historical marker was installed at Rust College in Holly Springs, commemorating the legacy of Ida B. Wells.

-On May 4, 2020, she was posthumously awarded a Pulitzer Prize special citation, "for her outstanding and courageous reporting on the horrific and vicious violence against African Americans during the era of lynching."
-The Pulitzer Prize board announced that it would donate at least $50,000 in support of Wells' mission to recipients who would be announced at a later date.
+On May 4, 2020, she was posthumously awarded a Pulitzer Prize special citation, "for her outstanding and courageous reporting on the horrific and vicious violence against African Americans during the era of lynching".
+The Pulitzer Prize board announced that it would donate at least $50,000 in support of Wells's mission to recipients who would be announced at a later date.

 In 2021, a public high school in Portland, Oregon, that had been named for Woodrow Wilson was renamed Ida B. Wells High School.

+In 2025, Wells was honored on a U.S. quarter part of the final year of the American Women quarters program.
+The quarter's launch was celebrated at Chicago's DuSable Black History Museum and Education Center in partnership with the United States Mint and the National Women's History Museum on February 12, 2025.

+The Fourth Annual Ida B. Wells Festival will take place in Bronzeville, the Black Metropolis National Heritage Area in Chicago on June 28, 2025.

 Monuments

-In 2021 Chicago erected a monument to Wells in the Bronzeville neighborhood, near where she lived and close to the site of the former Ida B. Wells Homes housing project.
+In 2021, Chicago erected a monument to Wells in the Bronzeville neighborhood, near where she lived and close to the site of the former Ida B. Wells Homes housing project.
 Officially called The Light of Truth Ida B. Wells National Monument (based on her quote, "the way to right wrongs is to cast the light of truth upon them"), it was created by sculptor Richard Hunt.

 Also in 2021, Memphis dedicated a new Ida B. Wells plaza with a life-sized statue of Wells.
 The monument is adjacent to the historic Beale Street Baptist Church, where Wells produced the Free Speech newspaper.

 Representation in media

-In 1949 the anthology radio drama Destination Freedom recapped parts of her life in the episode "Woman with a Mission".
+On April 10, 1949, the anthology radio drama Destination Freedom recapped parts of her life in the episode "Woman with a Mission", written by Richard Durham.